pheryjs/phery/README.md

 ## Releases

+* **2.0**: Added `data-related`, to get the value from somewhere else, the behavior of data-args for single value has changed, `method` will emulate RESTful response, fixed `error_handler` and added a meaningful exception when the callback returns void instead of PheryResponse.
+Removed string callbacks, added PheryFunction for javascript callbacks from PHP and the ability to do nested PheryResponse calls, Improved phery.view in all browsers, fixed `phery.view` in IE8, added a bunch of utility functions in PheryResponse, implementation of this() in PheryResponse, accesses the calling element directly, simply the best function added so far, there are too many changes to list here, do a diff if you are curious - 4th November 2012
 * **1.0**: **BREAKING API CHANGES** Complete revamp of Javascript code to use 'delegate' instead of 'live', using jQuery namespace'd events and data, support for self closing HTML tags, like IMG, exposed mouse events for each element (form, select / multiple, tags) - 4th September.
 2012
 * **0.6b**: Javascript code additions, support for "change" event on SELECT elements and PHP helper for creating a SELECT, added encoding support, defaults to UTF-8, fix when argument passing when not an array or JSON object, added more jQuery functions to the IDE autocomplete phpDoc - 8th July.
 2011
 * **0.5.2b**: Improved code for cursor, added $.phery.options.ajax.retry\_limit and automatic retry abilities, updated examples in index.php and adjusted documentation, minor change in PHP side - 06th May.
 2011